 With a network in 141 countries, Common Objective is dedicated to supporting fashion people do better business.
 You can join for free here.

-And then there’s my own program, Factory45… not biased ; ) A six-month online accelerator program that takes sustainable apparel companies from idea to launch, Factory45 will help you source fabric, find a manufacturer and raise money to fund production.
+And then there’s my own program, Factory45… not biased ; ) The online business school that takes sustainable fashion brands from idea to launch, Factory45 will help you source fabric, find a manufacturer and raise money to fund production.

-Applications only open once a year and enrollment for the 2019 program will open on May 15th.
+If you’re interested in launching your fashion brand with us, you can book a free call to learn more here.
 Until then, you can get free advice for starting your fashion brand here and see some of the companies that have launched through Factory45 here.